yellowmachine/ika-example-dgraph/README.md

 cert: false
 ```

-You can access code-server opening http://localhost:3000 and do `npm run test` (npm i is done automatically, see .vscode folder).
+You can access code-server opening http://localhost:3000 and do `cd dgraph && npm run test` (npm i is done automatically before, see .vscode folder).

 Let's give a little of explanation: